OpenStack Cloud Vendors Vigilant in the Face of NSA Snooping

 Google has been using its own custom version of Linux, Google Compute Engine Linux, as it loads its customers' applications into its infrastructure as a service.

+A tiff between a Dutch company and Spamhaus, which blacklists spammers, has turned into a cyber attack of epic proportions.
 The distributed denial of service attack (DDoS) spread from the Spamhaus website to the rest of the Internet, reportedly affecting millions of rank and file Internet users.

+'m going to start with three data points.
 One: Some of the Chinese military hackers who were implicated in a broad set of attacks against the U.S. government and corporations were identified because they accessed Facebook from the same network infrastructure they used to carry out their attacks.

 It's 2013. but the Linux FUD just keeps coming.
 In the most recent example, security firm Trustwave claimed that Linux kernel vulnerabilities went unpatched more than twice as long as it took to fix unpatched flaws in Windows.
 This assertion would be a lot more believable if it wasn't coming from a Microsoft partner.